malcolmhardie-software/SQLitePluginJavascript/README.md

 The Info.plist file specifies the main javascript file (under the **scriptFile** key) for the plugin.
 You can also evaluate other javscript files.

+### Diff

+For diff support you must add the **supportsDiff = YES** key value to the **SQLEditorPlugin** InfoPlist section.
+This example includes that.

+You then need to implement the method **exportContainerDiff** in your javascript plugin

+You get two json containers, the first is the current document, the second is the comparison document.

+Currently you need to calculate which objects have been added and which removed by diffing these containers.

+I expect to add some helper functions to help with this in the next release.

 ### Building

 * Download the code and open the xcode project.